-The steady state response, endurance and time domain dynamic performance including deactivation performance of FCR-D is tested with a ramp sequence.
-The aim of the dynamic performance requirements for FCR-D is to limit the maximal frequency deviation in case of a large disturbance, and the aim of the deactivation requirement is to limit the overshoot in frequency after a moderate disturbance.
+The steady state response, endurance and time domain dynamic performance, including deactivation performance of FCR-D, is tested with a ramp sequence.
+The aim of the dynamic performance requirements for FCR-D is to limit the frequency deviation during the first swing after a large disturbance, and the aim of the deactivation requirement is to limit the frequency deviation of the second swing (in the opposite direction) after a moderate disturbance.
+The frequency input signal for the test is given in Table 4 and visualised in Figure 3.
+Entities with LFSM controllers shall have the LFSM controller active during the test.